nvim-telescope/telescope.nvim/developers.md

 ### Previewer

-We will not write a previewer for this picker because it makes less sense and is a more advanced topic.
-Its already documented pretty good under `:help telescope.previewers` so you should read this section if you want to write your own `previewer`.
-If you want a file previewer with or without col you should default to `conf.file_previewer` or `conf.grep_previewer`.
+We will not write a previewer for this picker because it isn't required for basic colors and is a more advanced topic.
+It's already well documented in `:help telescope.previewers` so you can read this section if you want to write your own `previewer`.
+If you want a file previewer without columns you should default to `conf.file_previewer` or `conf.grep_previewer`.

 ### Oneshot Job

-The `oneshot_job` finder can be used to have a async external process which will produce results and call `entry_maker` on each new line.
-Example usage would be `find`.
+The `oneshot_job` finder can be used to have an asynchronous external process which will find results and call `entry_maker` for each entry.
+An example usage would be `find`.

 ```lua